-It’s more than seven years since I’m a minimalist.
+It’s more than eight-nine years since I’m a minimalist.
 Today I have no problem parting with things.
 Most categories of items at my home are well decluttered, organized, put on their places and revised from time to time.
 And yes, I’ve written most categories.
 Because there are some that still aren’t solved how I would like them to be.
 One of these harder categories is my Boys’ toys.
 So now, using my three-year experience as a minimalist mother, I’ll list my rules for decluttering toys.
 Hopefully, while teaching you, and at the same time, I’ll learn to manage toys even better.

 rules for decluttering toys from a minimalist mom

 By decluttering toys, I mean going through all the toys that kids possess and deciding which of them will stay in their room.
 Yes, we’re choosing what to keep, not focusing on what we get rid off.
 A bit like in Marie Kondo’s method.